AegisX86/AmigaFetch/README.md

 ## Status / honesty section

-I have tested this on my real Amiga 1000, and in WinUAE against A500, A600, A1200, and A4000 configurations.
+I have tested this on my real Amiga 1000 and Amiga 500, and in WinUAE against A600, A1200, and A4000 configurations.
 I do **not** own most of those machines.
 Emulation is good but it is not hardware, so on real ECS/AGA big-box Amigas, accelerated machines, or unusual configurations there may be bugs or strange behavior.
 In